SnapLogic/documentation/autosync/config-aws-s3-acct-as-data-source.md

-# Configure an AWS S3 account as a data source
+# Configure AWS S3 as a source

 When creating or editing an AutoSync integration, step 1 requires you to provide connection parameters for the selected source.
 You can create a new connection configuration or select from saved configurations.
-When available, the list of saved configurations includes: AWS S3 account.
+When available, the list of saved configurations includes:

-1. Click **Configure new credentials** to create new credentials.

-    Alternatively, you can click **Use existing credentials** and select the credentials from the **Select Existing Connection** dropdown.

-2. In **Create new connection tag**, enter a unique name that will help identify your account in AutoSync.

-    We recommend that you use an easily recallable or relatable name.

-3. Configure **Account properties**.

-    For more information about AWS S3 accounts, refer to the [AWS S3 documentation](https://docs.aws.amazon.com/s3/index.html).
+-   Connection configurations that you created in AutoSync.
+-   Accounts that you or an Org admin created in the IIP that are saved in:
+    -   The global **shared** folder
+    -   The **shared** folder, in the **\\~SL-AutoSyncProjectSpace**
+    -   Your AutoSync project, **\\~User~<username\>\_<snaplogic\_org\>**, in the **\\~SL-AutoSync-ProjectSpace**

+Create a new connection configuration for S3 by entering the following:

+-   A unique, meaningful name such as `S3-Integration`.
+If a configuration with the same name exists, AutoSync displays an `Asset conflict error message`.
+-   **Account Properties**:
     -   **Access-key ID**: Enter the S3 Access key ID part of the AWS authentication.
 For example, `NAVRGGRV7EDCFVLKJH`.
     -   **Secret Key**: Enter the S3 Secret key part of the AWS Authentication.
 For example, `2RGiLmL6bCujkKLaRuUJHY9uSDEjNYr+ozHRtg`.
-4.  **Validate and Save**: After saving and validating, AutoSync adds the configuration to the list of saved connections.
+-   **Validate and Save**: After saving and validating, AutoSync adds the configuration to the list of saved connections.

-5. In the **File Type** dropdown list, choose the type of file you want to use for your data source.
+-   In the **File Type** dropdown list, choose the type of file you want to use for your data source, `CSV` or `JSON`.

-    For example, `JSON`.

-6. In the **S3 Bucket URI** field, specify the S3 directory path that contains your source files.
+-   In the **S3 Bucket URI** field, specify the S3 directory path that contains your source files.

     **Note:** S3 directory paths must start with `s3:///` and end with a forward slash \( `/` \).
 For example:

     -   `s3:///mybucket/myfolder/mysubfolder/ […myanothersubfolder/]`
     -   `s3:///mybucket/myfolder/`